Generalisations of multiple zeta values to rooted forests: Tree zeta values

 Theorem \ref{thm:integral_sum} motivates a new generalisation of MZVs to trees.
 Let us first state the definition of these new iterated sums without taking care of their convergence. \begin{defn} For a, $\N^*$-decorated rooted forest $F$, whenever it exists, let

-(with $\alpha_v=d_F(v)\in\N^*$ the decoration of the vertex $v$) be the {\bf tree zeta value} (TZV) associated to $F$. $\zeta^t$ is then extended by linearity to a map defined on a subset of $\calf_{\N^*}$. \end{defn} \begin{rk} In a private communication, F. Zerbini suggested that tree zeta values could be of interest, and in particular that they likely were MZVs.
-I am thankful for this input. \end{rk}
+(with $\alpha_v=d_F(v)\in\N^*$ the decoration of the vertex $v$ and, as before, $v\in V(F)$ in the first sum means that this series has a summation variable for each $v\in V(F)$) be the {\bf tree zeta value} (TZV) associated to $F$. $\zeta^t$ is then extended by linearity to a map defined on a subset of $\calf_{\N^*}$. \end{defn} \begin{rk} In a private communication, F. Zerbini suggested that tree zeta values could be of interest, and in particular that they likely were MZVs.
+I am thankful for this input. \end{rk} Here are some examples of TZVs: